niyeldeii/essays/multiplication_problem_essay.md

 This isn't hypothetical.
 In early 2025, researchers at a university secretly infiltrated a popular Reddit forum with AI bots.
 The bots weren't detected.
 They influenced discussions, shaped opinions, and only came to light when the researchers published their paper.

 The outrage was predictable.
-But the real story wasn't the ethics of the experiment—it was the proof of concept.
+But forget the ethics of the experiment—what mattered was the proof of concept.

 If a university research team can do this with a handful of bots and limited resources, what can a state actor do?
 What can a political campaign do?
 What can anyone with motivation and a credit card do?

 We're not prepared for this.

 When I read about the Reddit infiltration, I decided to make my own foray into the problem.
 I built a bot detection system for Twitter—now X—using RoBERTa-large as the foundation.
 The idea was to combine the language understanding capabilities of a transformer model with numerical and behavioral features from user profiles: follower counts, account age, verification status, posting patterns.

 The architecture was straightforward.
 RoBERTa processes the tweet text and produces an embedding from the [CLS] token.
 That embedding gets concatenated with the numerical and boolean features.
 The combined vector passes through a classification head—layer normalization, a hidden layer, dropout, and a final linear layer that outputs bot or not-bot.